CarlTGModding/FS25-Estonian-map-Peat-equipment/README.md

 A clear and concise description of what the bug is.

 Screenshots:
-If applicable, add screenshots to help explain your problem.
+If needed, add screenshots to help explain your problem.

 What platform you use?: